emerriam/streetlights-deploy/README.md

 # Known problems and TODOS:

- - Formatting and styling is gross and purely functional - need to make it look a little nicer
+ - Formatting and styling is purely functional - need to make it look a little nicer
- - No tests written
+ - Tests
  - Javascript should be rewritten as object-oriented
- - Sorting by "alias" is wonky
  - Not possible to edit the alias, this should be possible through an input window on the table cell.
- - No significant validations
+ - Validations
- - No significant feedback in error/failure cases
+ - Feedback in error/failure cases
  - Can't select groups of lights from table - this can be done with some "selected" tick boxes
  - API for sorting could be simpler
- - Sloppy parameter filtering in controller
+ - Parameter filtering in controller
  - Should be able to pan to a marker when it's clicked on in the table
  - Eliminate unused routes